willowec/pressure-mat/prototypes/raw_serial_transmission/Readme.md

 # Prototype to test the feasability of sending raw data over serial

-Instead of encoding data into exadecimal for transmission from pico to pc, it should be possible top send raw data over serial.
-This directory is a prototype of that.
+Instead of encoding data into hexadecimal for transmission from pico to pc, it should be possible to send raw data over serial.
+This directory is a prototype which tests that theory.

+The result of this test is that yes, data can be transmitted over serial much more efficiently than by encoding to hexadecimal and decoding it on the reciever.

 [https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)